 "Plaster" is calcined gypsum that is produced and sold as a finished product and is not used in the production of plasterboard at the same facility.

 "Plasterboard" is a panel made of gypsum plaster pressed between two thick sheets of paper.
+For the purpose of this article, plasterboard includes only saleable plasterboard, which does not include trimmings.

 “Poultry deli product” means the products, including corn dogs, sausages, and franks, that contain a significant portion of pre-processed poultry, that are cooked and sold wholesale or retail, or transferred to other facilities.